 Trustworthy Experience-Based Advice

-At The Law Offices of Elkins & Freedman, our knowledgeable Boca Raton and Orlando-area alimony payment lawyers will work hard to protect your financial interests and future.
+At The Law Offices of Elkins & Elkins, our knowledgeable Orlando-area alimony payment lawyers will work hard to protect your financial interests and future.
 Applying experience gained in more than 10,000 prior divorce cases at all levels of complexity, we will carefully analyze your situation, provide you with advice based on our experience and Florida's alimony guidelines, and propose the most effective strategy, beginning with a free consultation.

 Meticulous Investigation and Planning